Unboxed-Software/solana-course/content/compressed-nfts.md

 }
 ```

-Next, let’s fetch the merkle tree account from the chain, get the canopy depth, and assemble the proof path.
+Next, let’s fetch the Merkle tree account from the chain, get the canopy depth, and assemble the proof path.
 We do this by mapping the asset proof we got from Helius to a list of `AccountMeta` objects, then removing any proof nodes at the end that are already cached onchain in the canopy.

 ```tsx
 async function transferNft(